 The effects of your blood pressure increasing after getting out of the hot tub are pulsating pounding especially in the back of your head, fatigue, confusion, shortness of breath, anxiety, nose bleed, pounding chest, chest pain or irregular heartbeat

 Tips: Don’t stay in the hot tub for longer than 15 minutes at a time.
 Consult with your Doctor whether you should be using hot tubs if you have a heart condition or previous history of blood pressure issues.
 Always have someone around when you use a hot tub.
+To take the guessing game out of whether your blood pressure is being affected by being in the hot tub invest in your own blood pressure monitor.
+A blood pressure monitor can be purchased here at the following link for Canadians:

 As a Naturopathic Doctor, I treat people with low blood pressure and high blood pressure on a steady basis.
 Some individuals with high blood pressure need to be medicated while we work on bringing blood pressure down naturally.
 Most Doctors will tell you that low blood pressure is not anything to worry about.
 It may not be dangerous per se but can definitely be the root of your fatigue, light-headedness or general weakness.
 The most important thing is to find the underlying cause of why your blood pressure is too low or too high.
 The kidneys and adrenal glands both affect blood pressure as well so it's important to make sure they are in good health if hot tub-related symptoms occur.